Inspirational Recipes

 Which Color is the most Healthy?

-Red, Orange, and Yellow Bell Peppers have practically equal amounts of vitamin A and vitamin C in them.
-Only Red contains lycopene, Yellow and Orange are rich in carotenoids, and Green contains Lutein.
+The USDA highlights which peppers contain which benefits.
+Red, orange, and yellow bell peppers have practically equal amounts of vitamin A and vitamin C in them.
+Only red contains lycopene.
+Yellow and orange are rich in carotenoids.

 Fat Free

 As we have come to understand, the development of cancer relies on many external and internal factors.
-But a diet low in total fat may help reduce the risk of some cancers, which is why adding mini sweet peppers to your daily diet is a smart choice.
+But, according to the USDA, a diet low in total fact may help reduce the risk of some cancers, which is why adding mini sweet peppers to your daily diet is a smart choice.

 Did You Know?

 Green, yellow, orange, and red peppers are all the same pepper!
 When green peppers are harvested later, they have a chance to turn yellow, orange, and then red.
-Another fun fact is that compared to green bell peppers, red peppers have almost 11 times more beta-carotene and 1.5 times more vitamin C.
+Another fun fact is compared to green bell peppers, red peppers have almost 11 times more beta-carotene and 1.5 times more vitamin C, as reported by the USDA.